SamirTalwar/monospacedmonologues.com/content/posts/2016-01-21--slash-slash-massive-hack.md

 In those posts, he argues that:

-> The truth about code comments is that if you don’t write any, because they would make your code worse, then there’s a powerful language feature that you don’t know how to use, and questions that your code doesn't answer:
+> The truth about code comments is that if you don't write any, because they would make your code worse, then there's a powerful language feature that you don't know how to use, and questions that your code doesn't answer:
 >
 >   * Why is this code here?
 >   * What is it for?